DRL/thesis/README.md

-Supplementary material for the thesis "On the evolution of effector gene families in potato cyst nematodes" by Dominik R. Laetsch
+Supplementary material for the PhD thesis

+"On the evolution of effector gene families in potato cyst nematodes"

+by Dominik R. Laetsch

 ------------

 - ```dna_extraction_protocol.txt```